akshay1717111/automaticMails/README.md

 Added email list from the xlsv file install openpyxl using pip install openpyxl

-Using openpyxl we can identify the data these are new features
+Using openpyxl we can identify the data these are new features added into git repo